T h e i n q u i r y t e a m

 Using their Pathway Depictions as visual guidance, and their outlines as information databases, groups consider constructive ways to "interrupt" the paths to homelessness in Sonoma County.
 They design a specific shunt and devise a plan to see it through.

-Benchmark 7: Implement
+Benchmark 7: Implement and Report

 Groups work to realize their plan!
 To implement their pathway shunts, some groups will need to arrange off campus activities and outreach.
 All phases of this benchmark should be documented for exhibition.

 Groups come together for a public presentation of their research findings and shunts, educating the community on the state of homelessness, and ways it might be mitigated.